Ensuring High Email Deliverability or How To Reach Your Subscribers’ Inboxes Successfully

 That one is good!
 Unlike the hard bounces and the spam complaints, having a recipient unsubscribe is not dangerous, but actually healthy – better these not be in your list, deteriorating the quality and engagement rates of your email campaigns.
 As your email service provider, SiteGround will automatically take all unsubscribed contacts off your list and won’t send future emails to them.

 All that being said, it is important that you monitor the unsubscribe rate of your email campaigns.
-If it is too high or varies, this is a clear signal that the users react badly or positively to the content of the email campaign and you should consider the following: either eliminate from your emails content that leads to higher unsubscribe rates or segment your list so that you serve different audiences with different types of content that they find relevant.
+If it is too high or varies, this is a clear signal that the users react badly or positively to the content of the email campaign and you should consider the following: either eliminate from your emails content that leads to higher unsubscribe rates or segment your list so that you serve different audiences with different types of emails and content that they find relevant.

 Emails Get Reported as SPAM